Skip to Content

 My natural DIY all-purpose cleaning spray can also get the job done for cleaning the toilet bowl’s exterior.

-You’ll need the toilet brush to clean the inside of the toilet, so make sure you choose one that will last you a while.
+You’ll need the toilet brush to clean the inside of the toilet, so make sure you choose one that will last a while.
 As always, use what you have before buying new — then replace it with something more sustainable when it’s worn out.

 RELATED: The Ultimate Guide to Zero Waste Cleaning